flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/04_engine-start-taxi.md

 <p style="color:yellow; font-size:18px;">WIP</p>

 ??? tip "2 engine taxi"
     There are several scenarios where taxiing can be limited.
 If, for example, the pilot opts for a 2-engine taxi, the engines must be symmetrical.
 Symmetrical engines are engines on either wing symmetrical to another engine on the opposite wing.
-For example, if we were to 2-engine taxi to the runway, we would use either `ENG 2+3` OR `ENG 1+4.` In situations where tight turns are involved, it's recommended to use `ENG 1+4.` <p style="color:yellow; font-size:18px;">TODO: insert image showing engine symmetry</p>
+For example, if we were to 2-engine taxi to the runway, we would use either `ENG 2+3` OR `ENG 1+4.` In situations where tight turns are involved, it's recommended to use `ENG 2+3` to reduce the chance of FOD (foreign object debris) ingest. <p style="color:yellow; font-size:18px;">TODO: insert image showing engine symmetry</p>

 For taxi on outer engines only: